dwmkerr/boxes/README.md

 - [ ] feat: autocomplete
 - [ ] feat: aws profile in config file
 - [ ] epic: 'boxes create' to create from a template
+- [ ] refactor: find a better way to mock / inject config (rather than importing arbitrarily)

+### Epic - Interactive Setup

+Run `boxes init` - lets you choose a region, select instances, give a name.
+Will add the tags - but will also add the tags to the volumes and will notify if the cost explorer tag is not setup.
+Creates the local config.

+This would be demo-able.

+### Epic - Volume Management

+- [x] test '-wait' on start/stop and doc
+- [ ] 'start' can now check for 'has archived volumes' and restore if available, this is the next big one
+- [ ] propagate tags w/test
+- [ ] delete tag on volume restore...
+- [ ] ...so that we can auto restore volumes when calling 'start' - which will need to wait for the volumes to be ready
+- [ ] auto-restore on start, this is a good incremental point to check-in, even if backup is only via 'debug' and comes later
+- [ ] data loss warning and generalise the 'yes' flag
+- [x] delete snapshot on successful restore
+- [ ] better logging for non-debug mode (warn user can take time)
+- [ ] new task list - docs, function, parameters, cost saving info, etc
+- [ ] calling 'detach/etc' fails if instance is not stopped or stopping as it doesn't try to stop the instance - must fail if state is not stopping or stopped
+- [ ] complete stop/start unit tests